mccbryan3/ansible_workshop_files/docs/LAB1.2-MAIN.md

 ![](/images/lab1.2-touchroot1-verify.png)

-Assuming file exists in the root home
+Assuming file exists in the root home diretctory as shown above, you are now using privilege escalation from ansible-user and becoming root on the hosts.

 ### Windows Configuration